-Uninsured and Underinsured Motorist Insurance is a form of automobile coverage that can be purchased on top of your liability insurance.
+Uninsured and Underinsured Motorist coverage is a form of automobile coverage that can be purchased on top of your liability insurance.
 In California, all drivers are required to have a minimum limit of 15/30/5 of insurance coverage.
 This insurance covers bodily injury per person of $15,0000, $30,000 per accident and property damage of $5,000 per accident.

-Although uninsured and underinsured motorist insurance is optional, it provides extra protection if a person is injured by someone with little or no auto insurance.
+Although uninsured or underinsured motorist insurance is optional, it provides extra protection if a person is injured by someone with little or no auto insurance.
 It is usually a good idea to purchase as the cost is minimal, and the benefits are great.

 When selecting auto insurance, keep in mind California has one of the largest number of uninsured drivers compared to any other state.
 This is one of the reasons why there is a serious problem with under-insured and uninsured drivers in this state.
 The truth is that even if you drive responsibly and take reasonable precautions when driving on the road, you may still find yourself involved in a car accident with an under-insured or uninsured driver.
 If this happens, it can leave you seriously injured and financially wrecked after a serious accident that was not your fault.